cankutergen/ValueBlueMovieSearch/README.md

 - *Performance Enhancements*: Memory caching is implemented for all GET functions, and pagination is included for list-returning methods.
 - *Testing*: Comprehensive unit tests are included for all Business and API projects.
 - *Swagger Configuration*: Swagger is configured to include the Authorization header.
+- *Flexible Authentication*: Adjusting the JwtTokenSettings configuration of the services allows APIs to accept any JWT token, providing flexibility to work with different options.

 ### Assumptions